nutanix-japan/ocp-hci/index.rst

 .. note::

- Estimated time to complete this lab is 90 to 120 minutes depending on your familiarity level with Nutanix and Openshift concepts.
+ Estimated time to complete the labs depending on your familiarity level with Nutanix, Kubernets and Openshift concepts is as follows:

+ - **OCP on Nutanix HCI** - 90 minutes to 120 minutes
+ - **Workloads on OCP** - 90 minutes to 120 minutes
+ - **Optional Labs** - 30 minutes to 45 minutes

 What's New
 ++++++++++